Shobhit61730/Learn-to-Code/README.md

 # Learn-to-Code 📃
-🏷️ Automate some boring stuff using your favourite programming language.
+🏷️ Contribute with your favourite languages and let's see your project.

 ## How to contribute?